 Leave the patent work to professionals so that you can get the job done in the most efficient manner.

-That said – I am confident that by publishing this truly no-holds-barred presentation on the drafting and filing of a patent application with the USPTO, I will help to enlighten inventors reading this and help them better appreciate the process they are embarking on.
+That said – I am confident that by publishing this truly no-holds-barred presentation on how to write a patent application and how to file it with the USPTO, I will help to enlighten inventors reading this and help them better appreciate the process they are embarking on.

 So, let’s start…